 While most festival of lights events happen during the winter holidays, the Portland Winter Lights Festival dares to be different.
 It hosts the festival in February.
-Typically, it’s only available for three nights.
-Last year, it went from February 6 through February 8.
-However, the 2021 event is going to happen on four different days.
-It’s going from February 5 through 6 and then from the 12th to the 13th.
+Typically, it’s only available for seven nights.
+Last year it was only 3 nights, between February 6 through February 8.
+However, the 2023 event is going to happen on 7 different days.
+It’s going from February 3 to 11, 2023.
 This is so that guests have more space to walk around and there’s more time to view the installation.

 The goal here is to minimize crowding and focus on social distancing while still being able to celebrate art and light.

 Every year, the Portland Winter Light Festival lights up the areas around the OMSI (Oregon Museum of Science and Industry 1945 SE Water Ave, Portland, OR 97214, USA) along the east side of the Tilikum Crossing Bridge and spans along Eastbank Esplanade.
 From 2018 onward, though, it expanded to show installations of the lights throughout the city.

 Here is a map with all the sites: